The Blue Business Plus no longer offers a sign up bonus.

 However, they offer 2X Membership Rewards points on everyday business purchases such as office supplies or client dinners.
 That applies to the first $50,000 in purchases per year, 1 point per dollar thereafter.
 It's a pretty good offer for a card that doesn't charge an annual fee.

-Another good free flight credit card is the Capital One Venture card, which offers 50,000 miles when you spend $3,000 in the first 3 months or 100,000 miles when you spend $20,000 in the first 12 months.
-The bonus miles are worth up to $1,000 in free flights or other travel.
+Another good free flight credit card is the Capital One Venture card, which offers 75,000 miles for spending $4,000 in the first 3 months.
+The bonus miles are worth $750 in free flights or other travel.
 The annual fee is $95.
-Also, the co-branded United MileagePlus Explorer card gives you 70,000 miles when you spend $3,000 in the first 3 months.
+Also, the co-branded United MileagePlus Explorer card gives you 50,000 miles when you spend $3,000 in the first 3 months.
 There’s a $0 annual fee for first year.
 After that, it jumps to $95.

 Sometimes, airline credit cards will actually say straight up that they’ll give you free flights, rather than a certain number of miles worth a certain amount in airfare.
 Plus, several airline cards currently offer companion tickets – allowing a guest to travel with you for free (or close to it) – as part of your sign-up bonus, as an annual renewal bonus or both.
 The Platinum Delta SkyMiles card is a good example.

 Free flight credit cards obviously offer a lot of perks.
 And while you will likely have to contend with an annual fee, the card should more than pay for itself if you travel a lot and take advantage of all the benefits at your disposal.
 Just make sure to pay your entire balance each month so that interest charges don’t cancel out your rewards earnings.
 Also, it’s worth noting that you will need good to excellent credit to qualify for most of these cards.